Query extension language basics

 What’s next?

-The Coveo query language is made up of standard query extensions.
+The Coveo query extension language is made up of standard query extensions.
 You can start using or adapting existing Coveo for Salesforce query extension examples.